apache/activemq-artemis/docs/hacking-guide/en/code.md

          $ git commit

    <a name="commitMessageDetails"></a> When you commit your changes you will need to supply a commit message.
 We follow the
-    50/72 git commit message format.
+    50/72 git commit message format as recommended in the [official Git book](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project).
     An ActiveMQ Artemis commit message should be formatted in the following manner:

    1. Add the first line with the summary, using maximum 50 characters.
 Start the summary with the jira key (ARTEMIS-XXX) followed by a brief description of the change.
 Use the prefix `NO-JIRA` only for a very small insignificant change,